Seattle Nurses Scrounge For Masks To Stay Safe On Pandemic's Front Lines

 Some nurses are even crowd-sourcing masks.

-Bobbie Habdas, an ICU nurse at Swedish Medical Center, another local hospital system, took to Facebook asking for help from her community.
+Bobbie Habdas, an ICU nurse at Swedish Medical Center, took to Facebook asking for help from her community.

 "I never thought that we'd necessarily be doing this," says Habdas.